DEFNA/defna.org/_posts/2022-11-03-call-for-proposals-for-djangocon-2023-website.md

 ## Website Overview

 In 2017, the DjangoCon US website was re-built using the static site generator Jekyll and hosted on GitHub.
-There are a number of advantages to this approach:
+While we are not wedded to the use of Jekyll, there are a number of advantages to this static site generator type of approach:

 * Much of the website layout code can be reused from year to year
 * New designs can be implemented more quickly and easily
 * Website documentation is more easily maintained
-* The number of contributions and contributors has drastically increased
+* The number of contributions and contributors has drastically increased (many contributions can be made through markdown alone)

 ## Website Technical Specifications